filmaj/appium-test/README.md

 # Multiple Devices

 Connect two (or more) Android devices to your computer.
+Edit the `appium` variable on line 9 to point to the location of your cloned Appium repository.

 Then!

     $ node multidroid.js